 A beardie with tail rot will likely have a distinct colour change around the area that is not getting adequate blood supply.
 The likelihood of this just happening overnight is almost nil because as mentioned in the previous paragraph the most common cause is an incomplete shed.
 However, other causes are possible so you should make sure you check beardies tail regularly.

-If you handle your dragon regularly and get to them and their markings you’ll soon spot anything out of the ordinary.
+If you handle your dragon regularly and get to know them and their markings you’ll soon spot anything out of the ordinary.
 Look for the darkened tail distally ( ie, away from the body ).
-Some beardies will have tails that get darker naturally, but these markings are usually subtle changes whereas tail rot is likely to be a sudden change from one colour to a much darker colour.
+Some bearded dragons will have tails that get darker naturally.
+Normally these markings are subtle changes whereas tail rot is likely to be a sudden change.

-Check the scales on Beardies tail if you’re thinking tail-rot.
-They may well be damaged, missing or just look wrong compared to scales closer to the body.
+Check the scales on your bearded dragon’s tail if you’re thinking tail-rot.
+You may notice that they’re damaged, missing or just look wrong.
 In severe tail rot cases the tail itself may become deformed or even begin to detach and break down.
 These severe cases are going to become life threatening if untreated so do get in touch with your reptile vet.
 Severe cases of tail rot will result in a very sick bearded dragon.

 Curing Bearded Dragon Tail Rot

-If you notice in time and remove the cause of the tail rot is removed – ie, the shed is completed properly, or the trauma is managed and fixed, then tail rot can often be fixed with topical creams and/or antibiotics from the vet.
+If you notice in time and remove the cause of the problem – ie, the shed is completed properly, or the trauma is managed and fixed, then tail rot can often be fixed with topical creams and/or antibiotics from the vet.
 But the reason for the tail rot to begin will need to be fixed before this can be successful otherwise the tail rot will simply continue to spread.

 If the tail rot is severe, in particular if the damaged area has become necrotic (has died) rather than just being ischaemic (not enough blood flow) then it is possible that the tail will need to be amputated.
-This is because without amputation, back to the well supplied area, the necrotic tissue will become infected and the bacteria that infect the area will release toxins and begin to destroy areas of good tissue further up the tail too.
+This is because without amputation, back to the well supplied area, the necrotic tissue will become infected.
+The bacteria that infect the area will release toxins and begin to destroy areas of good tissue further up the tail too.